Coffee production in Democratic Republic of the Congo

 Coffee production in Democratic Republic of the Congo (DRC) is centered in the Lake Kivu provinces.
-There are about 11,000 coffee farmers in the country who produce two main varieties of coffee, Robusta and Arabica.
+There are about 11,000 coffee farmers in the country who produce two main species of coffee, Robusta and Arabica.

 Farmers and co-ops

 There were more than 11,000 coffee farmers in the DRC in 2013.
 Co-operative associations, such as Furaha, Muungano, and Sopacdi are valuable partners to the coffee farmers in sales and distribution.

 Species

 Many varieties of coffee are grown in the DRC but the two major species are Robusta, which is grown mainly in the northeast of the country such as in Isiro, and in the low lands of Ubangi, Uele, Kivu, Kasai, and Bas-Congo; and the lighter Arabica varieties which is grown at higher elevations in Kivu and Ituri.
 Arabica accounts for one fifth of the total production of coffee.